Joe Fields

 GIAM

-Version 3.2 of my textbook, A Gentle Introduction to the Art of Mathematics, is now available.
+Version 3.2 of my textbook, A Gentle Introduction to the Art of Mathematics.

 - Office: